XavierElChantiry/InfraPulse/README.md

 they need working ansible and terraform terraform needs to be logged into their aws

-ansible needs to have the key for thneir aws
+ansible needs to have the key for their aws

+some key seconds should be
+explaining web app
+explaining setup
+step to install pre recs
+fixing rds setup/troubleshooting